samg/timetrap/README.md

   running, non-current sheet.

   usage: ``t out [--at TIME] [TIMESHEET]``

+**resume**
+  Start the timer for the current timesheet with the same notes as the last entry.
+  If there is no last entry the new one has blank notes ore uses the optional NOTES parameter.

+  usage: ``t resume [--at TIME] [NOTES]``

 **sheet**
   Switch to a timesheet creating it if necessary.
 The default timesheet is